stagingserver8/early-projects/README.md

 # 100projects

-I am documenting 100 easy and useful project using JavaScript (with HTML/CSS).
+I am documenting 100 easy and useful project using JavaScript, HTML and CSS.

 My definition of easy: the code behind the project simple to explain to someone who new to the field.